cloudogu/ces-devboxes/README.md

 **SDK Manager**

-- SDKMan with preinstalled Java8 and Java11
+- Jabba with preinstalled Java8 and Java11
    - Also adds two aliases `java8` and `java11` for a convenient switch between versions.
 - gvm with newest Go version being installed
 - nvm with newest Node version being installed